List of Justified characters: Ellen May

 Ellen May (played by Abby Miller) is a prostitute working at Audry's, a whorehouse in Harlan.
 Her boss, Delroy, forces her and several other hookers to rob a bank for oxy.
 When the robbery ends badly he chooses to cut his losses and kills all of them but her as she escapes.
 Ellen May seeks refuge at Johnny's bar with Ava who takes her in.
-While she rests Ava calls Delroy to broker a deal for Ellen Mays return.
-When Delroy comes up with the cash Ava kills him in front of Ellen May.
+While she rests, Ava calls Delroy to broker a deal for Ellen May's return.
+When Delroy comes up with the cash, Ava kills him in front of Ellen May.
 Boyd and Ava then take over Audry's and continue to employ her there.
-When a new church pops up in Season 4 and starts converting locals from drugs and women to the holy scripture Ellen May follows suit renouncing her former life.
+When a new church pops up in season 4 and starts converting locals from drugs and women to the holy scripture, Ellen May follows suit, renouncing her former life.
 Concerned about the illicit information Ellen May might divulge to the new preachers, Boyd orders Colt to kill her.
 Ellen May manages to escape and is rescued by Sheriff Shelby Parlow.
-Although she never once tries to expose the criminal activity she witnessed at the hands of Boyd or Ava they still pursue her going so far as to try and buy her from Ellstin Limehouse.
+Although she never once tries to expose the criminal activity she witnessed at the hands of Boyd or Ava, they still pursue her, going so far as to try and buy her from Ellstin Limehouse.
 When the Marshals capture Drew Thompson she too is brought in and given a new life in witness protection.

 In the series finale, she is one of three people mentioned on a list of suspects (along with Limehouse and Duffy) that Raylan and the Marshals believe helped Ava escape unnoticed out of Harlan but was accounted for that day by her WitSec Marshal.

 Jimmy Tolan

-Jimmy Tolan (played by Jesse Luken) is a member of Boyd's gang, recruited in Season 3 when Boyd and Johnny reclaim their bar and headquarters.
+Jimmy Tolan (played by Jesse Luken) is a member of Boyd's gang, recruited in season 3 when Boyd and Johnny reclaim their bar and headquarters.
 He is described by Johnny as being unpredictable and crazy.
 Even though Johnny leaves the gang after the fourth season, Jimmy remains a loyal member.
-When Boyd goes up against the snake handling preacher Billy and his sister in Season 4, Jimmy and Colt visit the church during the night to scare the preacher.
+When Boyd goes up against the snake handling preacher Billy and his sister in season 4, Jimmy and Colt visit the church during the night to scare the preacher.
 Instead they are met with a dark room filled with rattlesnakes where Jimmy is bit several times.
 Upon receiving medical treatment for his snake bites it is revealed that the church milks their snakes of their venom to ensure the preacher isn't in any danger handling them.
-In the Season 5 finale "Restitution", he is held hostage by members of the Mexican cartel after Boyd breaks their agreement about not killing anyone in Mexico, when Boyd returns to the bar the cartel executes Jimmy in front of him.
+In the Season 5 finale "Restitution", he is held hostage by members of the Mexican cartel after Boyd breaks their agreement about not killing anyone in Mexico.
+When Boyd returns to the bar the cartel executes Jimmy in front of him.